 The District recognizes patient service revenue associated with services provided to patients who have third-party payor coverage on the basis of contractual rates for the services rendered.
 For uninsured patients who do not qualify for charity care, the District recognizes revenue on the basis of its standard rates for services provided (or on the basis of discounted rates, if negotiated, or provided by policy).
 On the basis of historical experience, a significant portion of the District's uninsured patients will be unable or unwilling to pay for the services provided.
 Thus, the District records a significant provision for bad debts related to uninsured patients in the period the services are provided.
-The District's provisions for bad debts and writeoffs have not changed significantly from the prior year.
+The District's provisions for bad debts and writeoffs increased significantly from the prior year due to the writeoff of older self pay accounts receivable.